Magoffin Homestead

 Magoffin Home is located in El Paso, Texas.
 It was placed on the National Register of Historic Places in 1971.
 The surrounding area was declared the Magoffin Historic District on February 19, 1985.
 The home is now known as the Magoffin Home State Historic Site under the authority of the Texas Historical Commission.

 The Magoffin Home, built in 1875, is a combination of the local adobe style combined with Greek revival details and is an example of the Territorial style.
 The thick adobe walls keep the house cool in the summer heat and warm in the winter.
 The house consists of three wings, each built at a different time, the last being built in the 1880s as the center that connected the two previous wings.
 There are 19 rooms, 8 fireplaces, and 14 ft ceilings.
 Members of the family lived in it for 109 years, and many of the original furnishings are still displayed, including a 11.5 ft half-tester bed.

 Built by pioneer Joseph Magoffin, who lived there with his wife, Octavia (MacGreal) until their deaths.
 They had two children, James (Jim) and Josephine.
 James married Anne Buford and had four children, Anne, James, Mary and Jim.
 After James died in 1913 from appendicitis, Anne continued to care for her father-in-law at the homestead until his death in September, 1923.
-Josephine married William Jefferson Glasgow, a future Brigadier General in an extravaganza newspapers hailed as the 'wedding of the century'.
+Josephine married William J. Glasgow, a future Brigadier General in an extravaganza newspapers hailed as the 'wedding of the century'.
 After the death of Joseph, Josephine inherited the house and James' family settled in Los Angeles where Anne lived until her death in 1962.
 The last member of the family to live in the home was Octavia Magoffin Glasgow, Josephine's daughter, who died in 1986.